 Contributing to his current success, Boyd has served as a key consultant in the planning and implementation of numerous residential drug treatment facilities to include Walden House (for addicts and ex-convicts) and Prototypes (supportive treatment and transitional housing for mothers and children).
 Boyd’s experiences and intimate knowledge of addiction has made him an expert in such areas as drug use prevention, physiological effects of drug and alcohol use, drug and alcohol rehabilitation, effects of drug use on family units, suicide prevention and channels of rehabilitation.
 Hollywood has embraced Boyd and his unconventional methods.
 For 2 years, Boyd served as co-executive producer of A&E’s “The Cleaner”, a series that was based on Boyd’s real-life persona.
 His intention for “The Cleaner” and his other TV projects in development are to show people things that they do not know to look for – or perhaps do not know about – to help them with their loved ones.
 His overall message is trust the process…the process of people trying to help other people.

-As Chief Executive Officer and Co-Founder of Wavelengths Recovery, Boyd currently has a span of control over nine sober living homes, a State licensed outpatient facility and two State licensed residential treatment centers.
+As Chief Executive Officer and Co-Founder of Wavelengths Recovery, Boyd currently has a span of control over nine sober living homes, a State certified outpatient facility and two State licensed residential treatment centers.

 Justin Helwig is the President/Chief Operating Officer and Co-Founder of Wavelengths Recovery and more importantly Father and Dad to India Rose Helwig, 11.
 Justin was born in Athens, Georgia where he attended the University of Georgia business school.
 He moved to Southern California at the age of 23 on a soccer scholarship, only to jump right into the financial industry, where he worked his way through various areas of mortgage banking and real estate, including owning and operating a few of his own companies along the way.
 In 2009, Justin took over operations and growth of a privately held mortgage company in Irvine, CA.